I Was Made for Lovin' You: Release

 "I Was Made for Lovin' You" was Kiss's first songwriting collaboration with Desmond Child, who also wrote songs for the albums Animalize, Asylum, Crazy Nights, Smashes, Thrashes & Hits, and Hot in the Shade.
 While not as drastic as the 1979 "Radio Single Mix", the length of the song is edited by some eleven seconds down to 4 minutes and 16 seconds.
 Like the 1979 edit, the beginning measures of the song are reduced from four to two and the harmonizing following the guitar solo is halved.

 The music video of "I Was Made for Lovin' You" was filmed on June 20, 1979, in the Savannah Civic Center in Savannah, Georgia, and was directed by John Goodhue.
 After the show was canceled, it was decided to use the already completed stage to film two videos.
 A promotional video was shot featuring the song performed on the Dynasty stage set, consisting simply of the band performing the song.
-The music video on YouTube has more than 500 million views.
 It was not included in the "Kissology" DVD series.